directus/directus/docs/configuration/data-flows/operations.md

 - **Subject** — Set subject line.
 - **Body** — Provides WYSIWYG editor to create email body.

-:::tip Sending emails from `localhost:8080`
+:::tip Sending emails locally

-If you are testing out this Operation locally, be sure to check you spam box as you email provider may send it there automatically.
+If you are testing out this Operation from `localhost:8080`, be sure to check your spam box as you email provider may send it there automatically.

 :::